natewbrooks/positive-professionals/src/pages/index.md

             together towards common goals fosters a sense of community and belonging, enhancing teamwork and communication across the organization.
+      about: Collaboration highlights the power of collective effort and the synergy that arises from working together towards common goals.
+We advocate for building strong teams where diverse ideas and perspectives are valued, leading to innovative solutions and a more cohesive organizational culture.
     - name: Respect
       reasons:
         - reason: Fostering Inclusivity